cornwallisna/cw_website/index.md

 * All meetings are planned to be at the **Birchwood Century 21 Building** located at **4040 Del Prado Blvd.
 Starting at 7:00pm.**

 * Come along to the meetings and support our association.
-We welcome and encourage your participation and input.
+We welcome and encourage your participation and input

-* **We want to communicate that we will again have the Annual Cornwallis Neigborhood Spooktacular**
-* **Get your costumes and treats ready!**
-* **We will discuss more details regarding this event at the CNA General Meeting on Tuesday October 22nd.**
-* **A ZOOM link has been provided in an email for those who wish to attend the meeting remotely**

 To keep up on the latest events, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!